 Use your council's complaints procedure if the housing office won't do the work that's needed or doesn't pay attention to the environment health report.

 Problems with a housing association home

-If you're a housing association tenant and your landlord won't tackle the poor conditions in your home, contact the council's environmental health department to report the problem.
+If you're a housing association tenant and your landlord won't deal with the poor conditions in your home, contact the council's environmental health department to report the problem.

 An environmental health officer should inspect your home.
-They'll use the Housing Health and Safety Rating System (HHSRS) to assess if your home includes a serious hazard.
+They'll use the Housing Health and Safety Rating System (HHSRS) to assess if our home includes a serious hazard.